danbev/learning-v8/README.md

 ## Builtins
 Are JavaScript functions/objects that are provided by V8.
-These are built using a C++ DSL and are passed to the CodeStubAssembler -> CodeAssembler -> RawMachineAssembler.
+These are built using a C++ DSL and are passed through:

+    CodeStubAssembler -> CodeAssembler -> RawMachineAssembler.

-These need to have bytecode generated for them so that they can be run in TurboFan.
+Builtins need to have bytecode generated for them so that they can be run in TurboFan.

-`src/code-stub-assembler.h` j
+`src/code-stub-assembler.h`

-All the builtins are declared in src/builtins/builtins-definitions.h by the BUILTIN_LIST_BASE macro.
+All the builtins are declared in `src/builtins/builtins-definitions.h` by the `BUILTIN_LIST_BASE` macro.
 There are different type of builtins (TF = Turbo Fan):
+* TFJ
-TFJ: JavaScript linkage which means it is callable as a JavaScript function
+JavaScript linkage which means it is callable as a JavaScript function
+* TFS
-TFS: CodeStub linkage.
+CodeStub linkage.
 A builtin with stub linkage can be used to extract common code into a separate code object which can then be used by multiple callers.
 These is useful because builtins are generated at compile time and included in the V8 snapshot.
 This means that they are part of every isolate that is created.
 Being able to share common code for multiple builtins will save space.

+* TFC
-TFC: CodeStub linkage with custom descriptor
+CodeStub linkage with custom descriptor

 To see how this works in action we first need to disable snapshots.
 If we don't, we won't be able to set breakpoints as the the heap will be serialized at compile time and deserialized upon startup of v8.